Refining the nonlinear modelling of primordial oscillatory features: Inclusion of primordial oscillatory features

+for linear and logarithmic oscillations, respectively.
+Here, the scale-dependent amplitude is regulated by a new scale $k_\mathrm{PL}$ and an index $n$.
 Note the presence of two distinct pivot scales in \cref{eq:pl_1,eq:pl_2}.
 The scale in the amplitude can be chosen independently of the other since, as we will see, it never enters explicitly into the computation of the damping factors.
 These templates are conceptually analogous to the wave packets discussed in the previous section, differing only in the function used to represent the scale-dependent amplitude.
 Therefore, we will not detail every step of the computation.
 Instead, we will proceed by drawing analogies with the main equations and focus more on general insights.

 The evaluation of the translation operator can be carried out under the same assumptions discussed above~\cref{eq:t_wp_lin,eq:t_wp_log}.
 In particular, any model with a scale-dependent amplitude represented by a regular function will show a similar issue: applying the derivative operator within the translation operator introduces an additional scale dependence that cannot be fully addressed analytically.
 Typically, this dependence is weaker than that of the oscillatory factor and can be neglected within a certain range of the parameters that model the envelope.
 This confines the effect of the amplitude's shape to a modification in the eigenvalues of the translation operator.
 Specifically, for the model of interest in this section, we find